jmeade11/intro-to-javascript/README.md

 var myName = 'Jennifer'
 ```

 The `var` part is the keyword for declaring a variable.
-The next thing is our
+You may have seen this before in sample code.
+Using `var` is only one way to declare a variable.
+In modern Javascript, we actually have two others: `const` and `let`.
+Using these offers us some additional benefits, which you can read about [here](https://medium.freecodecamp.org/javascripts-var-let-and-const-variables-explained-with-a-story-2038e3c6b2f9).

-name for the variable -- this can be anything we want.
+After writing var (or const or let), we need to give our variable a name -- this can be anything we want.
 Then comes an `=`,
 which means "set `myName` to the string `'Jennifer'`".
 We can do the same with
 numbers or booleans: